EVENT PROGRAMME GUIDE

 Andrew Gregson

-Co-Founder, ScienceRewired
+Co-Founder, sciencerewired

 Kendall Benton

-Co-Founder, ScienceRewired
+Co-Founder, sciencerewired

 Ben McKenzie (host)

-Actor, scientician, comedian and ScienceRewired host
+Actor, scientician, comedian and sciencerewired host

 9.20am Special Guest

-9.45am Session 1 – Online Science Communicators Survival Guide
+9.30am Session 1 – Online Science Communicators Survival Guide

 Communicating science via online platforms comes with its own particular traps and pitfalls.
 So what should communicators be on the lookout for?
 How can we avoid the snares of misconceptions and misinformation?